EduardoRebollar/EduardoRebollar/README.md

   - IntelliJ CE for Java
   - Visual Studio Code for HTML, CSS, JavaScript

-I can be reached at eduardorebollar2121@gmail.com
+I can be reached at eduardorebollar2121@gmail.com and rebollar@oxy.edu